AdobeDocs/support-resources.en/help/adobe-success-portal/access-to-the-adobe-success-portal.md

 ---
-title: Access the Adobe Success portal
+title: Access the [!DNL Adobe Success] portal
 description: Learn how to manage cases in the Adobe Success portal.
 ---
 # Access the Adobe Success portal